middyjs/middy/packages/validator/README.md

 - At least one of `inputSchema` or `outputSchema` is required.
 - **Important** Compiling schemas on the fly will cause a 50-100ms performance hit during cold start for simple JSON Schemas.
 Precompiling is highly recommended.
 - Default ajv plugins used: `ajv-i18n`, `ajv-formats`, `ajv-formats-draft2019`
+- If you'd like to have the error details as part of the response, it will need to be handled separately.
+You can access them from `request.error.details`, the original response can be found at `request.error.response`.

 ## Sample usage